 OK.
 Now to the "O" antiphons -- antiphon here in the sense of the prefatory text itself.
-There are various versions in various places going back centuries, so far that my man Boethius mentions the practice.
-Boethius was born the same year as St Benedict, founder of the grand and glorious Order of St Benedict, the SOBs, I mean OSBs, as well as of the wider even grander and gloriouser "Benedictine tradition" found cited in all the recruiting material of universities sponsored by the Benedictines, like the one I graduated from.
+There are various versions in various places going back centuries, so far back that my man Boethius seems to mention the practice.
+Boethius was born the same year (480) as St Benedict, founder of the grand and glorious Order of St Benedict, the SOBs, I mean OSBs, as also of the wider even grander and gloriouser "Benedictine tradition" found cited in all the recruiting material of universities sponsored by the Benedictines, like the one I graduated from.
 (A false comparative and a dangling participle in the same sentence: we Benedictines may not always follow the rules but we know what the hell they are.)
 That would be 480 or thereabouts, in case you got lost there.

 Boethius died in 524 or 525, depending on who's counting.
-It would have been later except the Western Roman Emperor, Theodoric the Great, who was an Arian Christian, had him executed on grounds of treason for conspiring with the Eastern Roman Emperor, Justin I, who was orthodox and catholic, as distinct from Orthodox and Catholic because we all know he'd be Missouri Synod Lutheran to-day.
-While he was awaiting execution he wrote his most famous work, On the Consolation of Philosophy.
-You can read a lot more about all this in a post I added in 2011, called Boethius, Terence, Wheel of Fortune, posted a little before 23 October, the feast of St Boethius in some places.
+It would have been later except the Western Roman Emperor, Theodoric the Great, who was an Arian Christian, had him executed on grounds of treason for conspiring with the Eastern Roman Emperor, Justin I, who was orthodox and catholic, as distinct from Orthodox and Catholic in the later sense.
+(We all know Boethius would be Missouri Synod Lutheran to-day, right?)
+While he was awaiting execution Boethius wrote his most famous work, On the Consolation of Philosophy.
+You can read a lot more about all this in a post I added in 2011, called Boethius, Terence, Wheel of Fortune, now posted annually a little before 23 October, the feast of St Boethius in some places.
 Why is my namesake Terence, who'd be my patron saint except he ain't a saint or even Christian, in there?
 Because he had a lot to say about Fortuna, the goddess who is the "fortune" in Rota Fortuna, or Wheel of Fortune, that Boethius takes up.
+But I digress.

 OK Now the "O" Antiphons.

-This verse is held to be prophecy of the Messiah and Jesus is its fulfillment.
+This verse is held to be prophecy of the Messiah and Jesus as its fulfillment.
 By Christians.
-In Hebrew, what is rendered as "virgin" is (transliterated) "almah", which is the sixth of seven stages of growing up ("elem" is the male form), and denotes a young female past puberty and marriageable, presumably a virgin since unmarried.
-In the Septuagint, the translation of the Hebrew Bible for Jews who spoke Greek, the common language of education, commerce, etc in the world they knew, and which was adopted by the Christian church, the Greek word used to translate almah is (transliterated) "parthenos", and means virgin.
+In Hebrew, what is rendered as "virgin" is the (transliterated) word "almah", which is the sixth of seven stages of growing up ("elem" is the male form), and denotes a young female past puberty and marriageable, presumably a virgin since unmarried.
+In the Septuagint, the translation of the Hebrew Bible for Jews who spoke Greek, the common language of education, commerce, etc in the world they knew in the two or three centuries before Christ, and which was later adopted by the Christian church, the Greek word used to translate almah is (transliterated) "parthenos", and means virgin.

 Hey wait a minute, ain't there a big ancient Greek temple by that name?
 Yeah, sort of.
 That's the Parthenon, it's in Athens and was the temple of the city's patroness, the goddess Athena, one of whose epithets (a descriptive nickname) is Parthenos, applied to Athena as she had no husbands, consorts or lovers. and a parthenon is where a parthenos lives.

 Anyway, of the various versions of the O Antiphons it was the Benedictines who arranged what has become the standard one.
-One antiphon each at Vespers each day from 17 through 23 December, right up to Christmas Eve.
+This happened at the Floriacum, aka Fleury Abbey, in France, which is still in operation, one of the few that survived the French Revolution.
+The pattern is, a different antiphon each day at Vespers from 17 through 23 December, right up to Christmas Eve.
 Each one starts with a salutation of Christ by "O" and a verse on one of attributes in Isaiah Christians consider to apply to the Messiah, culminating in God-with-us, Jesus.
 In order, they are: